rancher/dashboard/docusaurus/docs/extensions/extensions-getting-started.md

 ## Creating the Application

 In order to develop a new Extension, you need an application UI to host it in during development.
 Rancher provides a helper to create a skeleton application for you.
+This gives you a full version of the Rancher UI that can be used to develop and test your extension.

+Rancher publishes two npm packages to help bootstrap the creation of the app and an extension.
+These are used in this example below.

 ### Creating the Skeleton App

-`cd` to a folder not within the checkout and run:
+Create a new folder and run:

 ```sh
 yarn create @rancher/app my-app